Technology

 In terms of bills, customers have said they are 'easy to follow' and 'presented clearly and simply.'

-In our latest energy call-waiting times investigation, where we telephoned all the energy companies to see how long it took to speak to a real person, Sainsbury's Energy did relatively well.
-It answered the phone on its customer service line in just over two minutes, placing it near the top of our table.
+In our latest energy customer waiting times investigation, where we telephoned all the energy companies to see how long it took to speak to a real person, Sainsbury's Energy didn't compare particularly well.
+It answered the phone on its customer service line in just over six minutes, on average, placing it in the lower half of our table.

+If you need a response in a hurry, don’t contact Sainsbury’s Energy online.
+It took longer than 10 days, on average, to respond to our enquires made via its online contact form.

 Pros: It offers competitive tariffs and face-to-face salespeople in Sainsbury’s stores